monomadic/astryx/README.md

 Astryx is a declarative, pure, expressive static web content tool.
-It walks the line between being a simple language and a compiler environment, taking static generators to a whole new level.
+It walks the line between being a simple language and a compiler environment, taking static generators to a different place.

+I personally developed the language over the 2020 lockdown period, over a year of many rewrites and refactors.

+__NOTE: pre-production state, not even alpha yet. pushing updates regularly, check the kanban board for progress__

 ## Features
 * declarative, type-checked, intuitive ui language
-* clean separation of style, layout, and content
+* web based primitive objects (html elements, styles, etc)
 * single binary (makes CI/CD into github/gitlab pages very simple)
 * zero boilerplate
-* zero orphans
+* zero orphan files
-* smaller static sites than any other library, period.
+* smaller static sites than any other library.

-__NOTE: pre-production state, not even alpha yet. pushing updates regularly, check the kanban board for progress__

 ## Compiling / Running